stanfordnlp/dspy/docs/docs/building-blocks/7-assertions.md

 - **dspy.Suggest vs. dspy.Assert**: `dspy.Suggest` on the other hand offers a softer approach.
 It maintains the same retry backtracking as `dspy.Assert` but instead serves as a gentle nudger.
 If the model outputs cannot pass the model constraints after the `max_backtracking_attempts`, `dspy.Suggest` will log the persistent failure and continue execution of the program on the rest of the data.
 This ensures the LM pipeline works in a "best-effort" manner without halting execution.

-- **`dspy.Suggest`** are best utilized as "helpers" during the evaluation phase, offering guidance and potential corrections without halting the pipeline.
+- **`dspy.Suggest`** statements are best utilized as "helpers" during the evaluation phase, offering guidance and potential corrections without halting the pipeline.
-- **`dspy.Assert`** are recommended during the development stage as "checkers" to ensure the LM behaves as expected, providing a robust mechanism for identifying and addressing errors early in the development cycle.
+- **`dspy.Assert`** statements are recommended during the development stage as "checkers" to ensure the LM behaves as expected, providing a robust mechanism for identifying and addressing errors early in the development cycle.

 ## Use Case: Including Assertions in DSPy Programs